Home | Mission & Goals | Meeting Schedule | Search | Contact Us | Submit A Story | Links

 Wednesday, Cloudy and Cold

 The first school was in front room of this house taught by my sister Emma Currens at the age of 13.
-I went to work for my board and clothes for two years to Mrs. Nancy Rudisel.
+I went to work for my board and clothes for two years to Mrs. Nancy Ridisal.

 In the spring of 1859, I was hired for eight months for $44.00 to one Albert Valatine.
 She was a clutz on the farm owned by William Haugh, a blacksmith of Taneytown.
-The farm was situated on the road from Taneytown to Union Bridge and joined the farm of Abram Null and others.
+The farm was situated on the road from Taneytown to Union Bridge and joined the farm of Abram Mill and others.
 It was upon this farm that we received the news of John Browns Raid on Harper’s Ferry from one John William Angell.

 After my eights months was up, I went Hanover, Pa. to live with my sister Emma Forrest.
 I went to school at Pleasant Hill on Baltimore Street.
 Taught by Professor Essick, Wife Mary Howard taught French.
 I attended book store for my board.
 Left Hanover, fall of 1860, went to public school that winter.
-April 15, 1861 went to Littlestown, Pa. to learn the Saddle Trade, with Wm.
+1861 went to Littlestown, Pa. to learn the Saddle Trade, with Wm.
 Yount to receive $15.00 for first year, $20.00 for second year, $25.00 for three years.
 On Friday 19th, day of April 1861, the Riot in Baltimore 6th Massachusetts Regiment attacked by foot on it’s way to Washington.
 This attack fired the hearts of the North for "Old Glory" as Fort Sumter, South Carolina had been taken on April 12th or 14th by Rebel forces.
 On April 21st, walked from Littlestown to Hanover to see the first Union soldiers leave Hanover for York, Pa.
 This was in the afternoon of the 21st, Harvested for Judge John Thomson this year.

 August 1861, left my trade for the war.
 Went on Monday from Hanover with others under command of one Captain G. Giller of Hanover.
-To Harrisburg Pa, near the old depot before the Justice of the Peace we were sworn in as U.S. soldiers and taken to old Camp Curtain.
+To Harrisburg Pa, near the old depot before the Justice of the Peace we were sworn in as U.S. soldiers and taken to old Camp Custain.
 From there east of town to new camp this was to be an infantry regiment the first of September, I concluded to leave this camp as we had not received any U.S. Clothes.

 Editors note: Charles not yet received his uniform, left the camp and was walking back home.
 Charles came in contact with William who was the tollman at a covered bridge.

 General Miles had command at Harpers Ferry.
 We were soon surrounded by cannonading.
 Soon commenced from the Loudon Heights on Saturday, September 14.
-General Miles withdrew all his troops from Maryland Heights over to Harpers Ferry having destroyed all his guns and stores.
+General miles withdrew all his troops from Maryland Heights over to Harpers Ferry having destroyed all his guns and stores.

 Sunday 15th, the cannon commenced to boom.
 Counter fired all day until dark.
 Orders came to camp that all who could get a horse.
 Should assemble at headquarters at 9 p.m..
 Cole’s Maryland Calvary should take the advance, some 2200 horsemen assembled.
 I was number five head of column.
-General Miles stood on the end of the pontoon bridge with head reinforced biding us adue as we passed him crossing over the bridge to the Maryland side.
+General Miles stood on the end of the pontoon bridge with head reinforced hiding us above as we passed him they cross over the bridge to the other side.
 We took the road leading to Sharpsburg reaching there at 1 PM 16th.
 While we halted their at the edge of town, on the road that leads to the Dunkard Church, the rebs fired a volley at us.
 This created a tangle for some.
 Then started a run to make for Cearsfoss Crossroads, in crossing the Pike between Hagerstown and Williamsport.
 We passed between the main army of 40,000 rebs and stragglers.
 A few we compelled to go with us.

 About this time, we discovered the reb wagon trains and turned it our way.
-87 seven wagons loaded with General Longstreet's ammunition, and we reached the state line stopped the rest.
+87 seven wagons loaded with General Longstreet's ammunition, and we reached the state line before the rest.
 The reb commenced to shell us as we went on to Greencastle, Pa. where they gave us bread and apple butter.
 To the cellars was full of it.
 We reached Chambersburg about sunset.
-Slept on the sod in front of church.
+Slept on the road in front of church.
 General Miles surrendered all his forces at Harper's Ferry on this day at ten a. m.
 He was killed about the same hour.
 From Chambersburg we were ordered to Frederick, Maryland.

 On Sunday morning, Colonel Vernon formed a squad and started to find the rebs.
 We went on the Hyattestown Road.
 When nearing Hyattestown, to our left we saw, the stragglers of Stuart's cavalry coming.
 We blocked the lane compelled them to surrender.
 There were seven of them.
 Among them a Dane from Emmitsburg.
 Oliver A. Horner knew him.
 This was on Sunday October 10th, 1862.

 Went into camp, did duty at headquarters for some months.
 Brother William and myself with some others were detailed to go to Westminster and to collect Government Property.
-We boarded at the hotel, near the courthouse, kept by M. Allen.
+We bordered at the hotel, near the courthouse, kept by M. Allen.
 Had quite a good time with the ladies.

 Note: No further recordings of this transcript.